MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

     For example: https://mydkeservicetest.com

-    - The URL you enter must match the hostname where your key store is deployed.
+    - The URL you enter must match the hostname where your DKE service is deployed.
     - If you're testing locally with Visual Studio, use **https://localhost:5001**.
     - In all cases, the scheme must be **https**.